h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 3\.
 Continue scrolling the current page to see more columns.

--  **BILL_AMT0-BILL_AMT6** - Recent credit card bills up to 6 months ago
+-  **BILL_AMT0 - BILL_AMT6** - Recent credit card bills up to 6 months ago
 -  **PAYAMT0-_PAY_AMT6** - Recent payment towards their bill up to 6 months ago
--  **default.payment.next.month**- Prediction of whether someone will default on the next month’s payment using given information.
+-  **default.payment.next.month** - Prediction of whether someone will default on the next month’s payment (using given information).

 4\.
 Return to the **Datasets** page.